heroLFG/hugo-herolfg-site/content/posts/reminders.md

 If given the opportunity,

+- observe attention
 - lead by example
+- be honest
 - be intentional
+- be healthy
 - be strategic
 - be humble
 - be curious